Improving road & rail links

 Gatwick station upgrade

 Gatwick Airport train station is getting a major upgrade with a £120 million redesign transforming the stations and passenger experience.
-Work will start in 2017 and be completed in 2020 delivering a doubling in size of the station concourse area, more lifts and escalators to improve access to all platforms and intuitive passenger flow.
+Work is scheduled to start in 2017 and be completed in 2020 delivering a doubling in size of the station concourse area, more lifts and escalators to improve access to all platforms and intuitive passenger flow.

 This major station upgrade will be delivered alongside a significant increase in capacity on rail services through Gatwick, between Brighton and London and services to Cambridge and Peterborough by 2018.